OpenUserJS/OpenUserJS.org/views/includes/documents/Falkon.md

 Falkon is very fast Qt based browser.
 It is actively developed and uses open standards *(so it's easier for programmers to work with it)*.
 It aims to be a lightweight web browser available through most major platforms.
 Previously it was called QupZilla.

 The project was originally started for educational purposes.
 From the start QupZilla to Falkon has grown into a feature-rich browser.
 The very first version of QupZilla was released in December 2010 and it was written in Python with PyQt4 bindings.
 After a few versions QupZilla has been completely rewritten in C++ with the Qt framework.
 When the migration to Falkon occurred CMake was implemented instead of the traditional QMake from Qt.
-Additional build environment tools will be needed in addition to Qt *(Usually the Qt Unified Installer)* due to this move.
+Additional build environment tools will be needed in addition to Qt due to this move.

 Falkon ships with its own port of Greasemonkey as an extension.